dexterfitch/dexterfitch.github.io/_posts/2020-11-19-devise_with_google_oauth.markdown

 ---

 > Greetings, weary traveller.
 I am no sage.
 I have no wisdom to depart.
 I barely even know what I'm doing.
-But I **DO** have this: what I hope is a pretty good guide to quickly getting a secure and user friendly account creation and login system working in your rails app during development by leveraging [Devise](link) and [OmniAuth](link) with [Google API](link).
-There's a lot of good guides out there on this particular process, and for a reason: it's gosh-darn fiddly.
+But I **DO** have this: what I hope is a pretty good guide to quickly getting a secure and user friendly account creation and login system working in your rails app during development by leveraging [Devise](https://github.com/heartcombo/devise) and [OmniAuth](https://github.com/omniauth/omniauth) with [Google API](https://console.cloud.google.com/).
+There's a lot of guides out there on this particular process, and for a reason: it's gosh-darn fiddly.
 I figure having one more demonstration and a fresh approach can't hurt.
 Good luck and safe journey!

 ## The Basics

 #### Step Zero: Have a rails app ready for User model generation.

 > If you're already lost, I am sorry.
-[Go in peace, friend](link).
+[Go in peace, friend](https://www.youtube.com/watch?v=5qap5aO4i9A).

 #### [Step One](#step_one): Get some gems and bundle those suckers.